lthomas21/learn-git/README.md

 ## Creating a Pull Request

 Create a Pull Request by visiting GitHub and pick your new branch to merge into `master`.

+# Helpful Tips

+- Name your branches accordingly.
+If you are fixing a specific issue, label it `<specific issue>-bug`.
+Alternatively, if you use <b>Trello</b>, <b>Jira</b> or <b>GitHub Actions</b>, you can name the branches card numbers or reference numbers.

+- Create <b>GitHub Issues</b> and a project board to keep organised with tasks and your agile sprints.

+- Every time you begin work on your project, run `git pull origin <branchname>` to pull from the higher remote node, making sure that changes that were added to the higher node by other people are synchronised into your work, avoiding merge conflicts.